 The Partnership for Assessment of Readiness for College and Careers, better known as PARCC, is a consortium of 18 states, including Massachusetts, developing a common set of K-12 assessments in ELA and math based on the Common Core State Standards.
 The assessments are designed to determine whether a student is college or career ready by the end of high school, to mark the student’s progress toward this goal from Grade 3, and to provide teachers with timely information to inform instruction and provide student support.

 THE PARCC assessments was field tested in Massachusetts in 2014.
-In 2015, school districts have a choice of taking PARCC or MCAS.
-The state Board of Elementary and Secondary Education will then decide whether to replace MCAS with PARCC.
+In 2015, school districts had a choice of taking PARCC or MCAS.
+The state Board of Elementary and Secondary Education is expected to decide in November whether to replace MCAS with PARCC.